Atamba-Chinaza/alx-system_engineering-devops/0x02-shell_redirections/README.md

-how to display the last 10 lines of /etc/passwd
+how to display the first 10 lines of /etc/passwd